dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-05-javascript-5-projects.md

 date: 2016-05-05
 ---

-Today was a day full of work and we've 5 JavaScripts projects for you.
+Today was a day full of work and I've 5 JavaScripts projects for you.

 ### What is JavaScript?